 With how many ways we can watch movies from home these days, we sometimes forget how exciting it can be to see them on the big screen.
 TIP: During the summer, Regal shows $1 kids’ movies on Tuesdays and Wednesdays during Summer Movie Express.
 The movies aren’t new, but it’s still a fun, cheap activity.

 We’re still in the bumper/ramp stage of bowling, but my kids think it’s great for a change of pace.
 During the summer, you can sign up for Kids Bowl Free and your children can bowl two free games every day!
+Sign up HERE!
+In 2022, the Kids Bowl Free is running from mid April until September at Penndel!
 (Just pay for shoe rental.)
+It’s at other lanes too, but Penndel seems to have the longest “season.”

 We love visiting our local libraries!
 Obviously, you’ll want to pick out some books, but there’s even more to do than that!
-While the larger play areas are still closed as of now, many of the toys are back out.
+And as of the end of April, Penn’s Little Village (Langhorne) and Career Corner (Yardley) are OPEN again!
+Read THIS post for more details on the children’s areas in several Bucks County libraries, including photos of the activities that are typically available.
 There are also usually grab n’ go crafts to take home, and some libraries even have games that you can borrow.
-We usually also pick out a DVD.
+We usually also pick out a DVD or video game.
 So between our time spent there, a craft, new movie to watch, and books to read, it can really fill up the day!

-Note: I believe all of the Bucks County libraries are closed on Sundays.
+Note: All of the Bucks County libraries are closed on Sundays.

 500 Union Square Drive, New Hope